Skip to content

 Part of the answer is that the grooming industry sees odor as a skin problem.
 Deodorant brands have spent decades conditioning us to think about odor as something that comes from our bodies.
 And it does — but it then transfers to fabric, and nobody's owned that category.

 Part of it is formulation difficulty.
-Getting zinc ricinoleate to work in a fabric spray at effective concentration, with the right carrier, without leaving residue or scent — that took months of development.
+Getting zinc pca to work in a fabric spray at effective concentration, with the right carrier, without leaving residue or scent — that took months of development.
 It's not as simple as just adding an ingredient.

 That's what six months in Hyderabad looked like for me.
 And what came out of it was ODORSTRIKE — the product that I always wished existed.